crankyspock/rpi-pid-chamber/README.md

 ```
 in the window/panel and it will close.

 You can use this feature of *tmux* to run several chambers at once from a single Raspberry Pi.
-Just add another IBT_2 module and use a bigger power supply.
+Just add another IBT_2 module and use a bigger power supply or put it on its own extra power supply.